 In-Universe Game Clock: One player built a fortress which contains a Dwarf-powered clock, synced to the actual game time.

-Speaking of beating things to death, theres the awesome story of Nist Akath from the slightly old now DF version 0.28.181.40d, which, among other things like surviving on a haunted glacier full of skeletal elks, includes the story of Captain Ironblood, a dwarf so mighty he was able to kill a Hydra with nothing but his hands, while covered in nothing but all the vomit and other fluids covering him, and then proceeding to very easily kill the treacherous baron (and his wife) who'd attempted to kill him.
+Speaking of beating things to death, there's the awesome story of Nist Akath (which started in version 0.27.169.33a and progressed all the way to version 0.28.181.40d) which, among other things like surviving on a haunted glacier full of skeletal elks, includes the story of Captain Ironblood, a dwarf so mighty he was able to kill a Hydra with nothing but his hands, while covered in nothing but all the vomit and other fluids covering him, and then proceeding to very easily kill the treacherous baron (and his wife) who'd attempted to kill him.
 A bit lengthy yes, but certainly a good read.
 Whether or not you should fear the winter (as the fortress is named), or the armed dwarves of Nist Akath is another matter entirely.

-Another recently notorious one is Headshoots which is notable for three things:
+Another notorious one is Headshoots which is notable for three things:

 In defiance of the game's motto, nothing, including intentional sabotage from the rulers late in LP, seems to be able to totally destroy the fortress, even in the situations where the UBER-PWNING powers of above champions were useless.

 Bobbin Threadbare, the SA Goon - Headshoots: So Metal That Killing It Just Made It Stronger.